Today's Articles

 Professor Pride has taught at UCLA, Woodbury University, and the University of Southern California.
 She has received design, planning, and community advocacy awards from the LA Cultural Affairs Commission, the National Organization of Minority Architects, the American Planning Association, and the American Institute of Architects.

 A loving mother and sensitive parent, Pride had more than 20 local middle school students participate in an architectural summer CAMP (Cincinnati Architecture Mentoring Program) offered at the University of Cincinnati's nationally ranked College of Design, Architecture, Art, and Planning.
-Pride stated that the goal of the event (and of future efforts from CAMP) is to foster greater awareness among younger students, minority students in particular, regarding the possibilities for and requirements of a design career.
+Pride stated that the goal of the event (and of future efforts from CAMP) is to foster greater awareness among younger students, particularly minority students, regarding the possibilities and requirements of a design career.

-Pride is currently a professor at the University of New Mexico School of Architecture.
+Pride is a professor at the University of New Mexico School of Architecture.

 To Become an Architect